Overview

 Transport

-Road transport in 2021 represents about 95.5% of total final energy consumption in transport.
-Water transport has a share of around 2.4%, rail transport of about 1.7% and domestic air transport of about 0.4%.
+Road transport in 2022 represents more than 90% of total final energy consumption in transport.
+Water transport has a share of 2.4%, rail transport 1.8% and domestic air transport 0.4%.

 Figure 7: Transport energy consumption by mode

-Source: ODYSSEEThe transport of passengers (measured in passenger-kilometre) increased by 5% between 2000 and 2021.
+Source: ODYSSEEThe transport of passengers (measured in passenger-kilometre) increased by 13% between 2000 and 2022.
 This increase was mainly observed in road transport while rail transport decreased.
+Road transport is the primary mode of transport of passengers in the Republic of Croatia.

 Figure 8: Modal split of inland passenger traffic